-Externships are 40 hours during winter break or sping break and are usually done as part of a class.
+Externships are 40 hours during winter break or spring break and are usually done as part of a class.
 Please contact your advisor or CWC at email@example.com for more information.

-If you are eligible for work study, you can get paid to work at Centre Wildlife Care.
-PSU students apply on e-lion or call the main campus financial aide office at 814-865-6301 for more information.
+If you are eligible for work-study, you can get paid to work at Centre Wildlife Care.
+PSU students apply on e-lion or call the main campus financial aid office at 814-865-6301 for more information.

 Housing is NOT provided.

-Personell must have their own transportation.
+Personnel must have transportation.
 There is no bus service to the CWC location.

 Volunteers and interns must be at least 18 years of age to work with the wildlife.